Defeating Event-Driven Securities Class Actions

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will examine the recent trend of event-driven securities lawsuits, analyze the impact of these cases, and provide practical guidance and strategic insights to counsel on ways to defeat these class action filings.
+This CLE course will examine the recent trend of event-driven securities lawsuits, analyze the impact of these cases, and provide practical guidance and strategic insights to counsel on ways to defeat these class action filings.

 - Latest trends in event-driven securities class actions